Daily readings

 Saturday, October 3, 2026

 Saturday of the 26th week of Ordinary Time.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaturday of the 26th week of Ordinary Time